ilianAZZ/konvu-test/README.md

 The risk to the project is uncertain due to insufficient evidence regarding the use of runc.
 Further investigation is required to determine if the project is at risk.
 ```

 This shows that the agent is able to provide a structured analysis of the CVE based on the limited context it has.
+The agent output (uncertain, low confidence) is appropriate given the lack of specific information about runc in the codebase.

+In a real scenario, having more files in context (like package.json, docker-compose.yml, deployment scripts, etc.) would help the agent to provide a more accurate analysis.

 ## Conclusion